teozoia/CHIP9/README.md

 ### First approach

-The first approach in a CTF game is always get a better knowledge about the challenge, in this case it means doing some search involving the name of the challenge _CHIP9_ or something about that.
-Couriously i didn't find any page about a CPU or architecture called _CHIP9_.
+The first approach in a CTF game is always getting a better knowledge about the challenge, in this case, it means doing some search involving the name of the challenge _CHIP9_ or something about that.
+Curiously I didn't find any page about a CPU or architecture called _CHIP9_.

-Serching more deepily I found some article and website about an emulator called _CHIP8_, it appears to be an interpreter for develop game code back in time.
+Searching more deeply I found some articles and websites about an emulator called _CHIP8_, it appears to be an interpreter for old school game (in the 80s).
 I also found a very well described [technical reference](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM) about it and some [emulator](https://github.com/massung/CHIP-8).
-Unfortunately _CHIP8_ doesn't help so much, because it has very different architecture, very tight set of instruction compared to _CHIP9_, different register and also different memory and addresses size.
-I think that it was only a starting point that the writer of the challenge used to build it's architecture.
+Unfortunately, _CHIP8_ doesn't help so much, because it has very different architecture, very tight set of instructions (compared to _CHIP9_), different register and also different memory and addresses size.

-The next step, before starting to develop such architecture described in the _CHIP9_ specification PDF, is to take a look at the others two files included in the challenge: _bootrom_ and _rom_.
-I first scan them with _binwalk_ (a command line tool that scan files and serching for know headers) and after that I try to inspect the byte inside with _hexdump_.
-The files appears to be a raw ones, in fact they are only hex bytes program to _CHIP9_ as expected.
+The next step, before starting to develop such architecture described in the _CHIP9_ specification, is to take a look at the other two files included in the challenge: _bootrom_ and _rom_.
+I first scan them with _binwalk_ (a command-line tool that scans files and searching for know headers) and after that, I try to inspect the byte inside with _hexdump_.
+The files appear to be raw ones, in fact, they are only hex bytes executable program to _CHIP9_ (as expected).

 ## Emulation

-Emulation works on simulation behavior of an existing processor and it's individual components.
-So the goal is to build each individual piece of the system and then connect the pieces much like wires do in hardware.
-There are three ways of handling processor emulation (given an executable rom):
+Emulation is the simulation of the behavior of an existing processor and it's individual components.
+So the goal is to build each piece of the system and then connect the pieces much like wires do in hardware.
+The overall goal for an emulator is: execute a piece of code, modify processor state and interact with hardware (or better, with emulated hardware).
+Given an executable rom there are three ways of handling processor emulation:

 - Interpretation
 - Static recompilation
 - Dynamic recompilation

-With all of these paths, there are same overall goal: execute a piece of code to modify processor state and interact with hardware (or better, emulated hardware).
-Processor state is composed by processor registers, interrupt handlers, etc for a given processor target.

-In this case I choose interpretation for building _CHIP9_ emulator, so the basic idea is read byte by byte the given rom, fetch the type of the instruction, simulate the operation like the hardware do and if it's needed update all components (like CPU registers, memory, etc).
-According to the _ACP_ project constraint I built the emulator in _C++_ with _Data Driven Programming_, _Object Orientation_ and _Generic Programming_.
+In this case, I choose _interpretation_ for building _CHIP9_ emulator, so the basic idea is read byte per byte the given rom, fetch the type of the instruction, simulate the operation like the hardware do and if it's needed update all components (like CPU registers, memory, etc).
+According to the _ACP_ project constraint I built the emulator in _C++_ with _Data Driven Programming_, _Object Orientation_, _Generic Programming_ and a little of _Event Programming_.

 ## Architecture design
 The CPU of the described system is an 8-bit little-endian (means that the word starts with the less significant bit and end with the most significant bit), quite similar to an Intel 8080 or a Zilog Z80.
 The system is equipped with a 64Kbyte of main memory (RAM) and some input/output device like a screen of 128x64 1-bit pixels (1-bit pixels means that every pixel is not RGB but can only be switch on or off) and a joystick with basic controller button (`A`, `B`, `UP`, `DOWN`, `RIGHT`, `LEFT`, `START`, `SELECT`).

 ### Registers

-Every modern CPU according to the _von Neumann architecture_ have it's own registers, on-bord memory that contains data to be manipulated.
+Every modern CPU according to the _von Neumann architecture_ have its own registers, on-board memory that contains data to be manipulated.
 In _CHIP9_ arch there are:

 * 7 8-bit  general purpose registers: `A`, `B`, `C`, `D`, `E`, `H` and `L`.
-* 3 16-bit general purpose registers: `BC`, `DE` and `HL` that are composed by the
+* 3 16-bit general purpose registers: `BC`, `DE` and `HL` that are composed by appending  2 8-bit registers.
 * Stack pointer `SP`, 16-bit register that takes track of the current position in the stack.
 * Program counter `PC`, 16-bit register that indicate the position in memory of the next code instruction that will be execute.
 * Flag `F`, 8-bit register that contains flags about the last math operation executed.

 #### Stack pointer

 As said before the `SP` register indicates the current position of the stack in memory.
-The stack is used for saving variables, saving return addresses, passing arguments to subroutines, and various other uses.
-With the `CALL` and `PUSH` instructions data are putted onto the stack; on the other hand with `POP` and `RET` instructions the CPU takes information off of the stack.
+The stack is used for saving variables, saving return addresses, passing arguments to subroutines and various other uses.
+With the `CALL` and `PUSH` instructions data are put onto the stack; on the other hand with `POP` and `RET` instructions the CPU takes information off of the stack.

 When data are pushed to the stack, it grows downward in memory (RAM), for this reason as default the `SP` should always be initialized with the highest memory location (top of RAM space `0xFFFE`); the corrisponding operation command can be `LDX SP, 0xFFFE` (or `22` `FE` `FF` in machine code).
 Another important facts is that the stack has to be always aligned with memory addresses.

 #### Program counter

-The `PC` register that indicate the position in memory of the next code instruction that need to be execute, once this instruction has been executed the register will indicate the next byte in memory.
-If a `JUMP` instruction occours the `PC` register can be change it's value according to the jump indication.
-Some kind of instruction (eg. the ones that invove immediate like `ADDI`) need some extra read off  the memory to complete the instruction, for this reason the instruction that include parameeters need to increment the `PC` by an extra byte number.
+The `PC` register indicates the position in memory of the next code instruction to be executed; when an instruction has been executed the register will indicate the next byte in memory.
+If a `JUMP` instruction occurs the `PC` register changes its value according to the jump indication.
+Some kind of instruction (eg. the ones that involve immediate like `ADDI`) need some extra read from memory to complete the instruction, for this reason, the instruction that includes parameters need to increment the `PC` by an extra byte number.

-On power up, the _CHIP9_ `PC` is initialized to `0x0000` and the instruction found at this location in RAM is executed.
+On power up, the _CHIP9_ `PC` is initialized to `0x0000` and the instruction found at that location in RAM is executed.

 ##### Boot process

-The specification manual indicate the address `0x0000` as the place where _CHIP9_ finds the _bootrom_; the manual also indicate the address `0x0597` as _CHIP9_ can find the desired rom to execute after the boot sequence.
-The `PC` starts always at value `0x0000`, all other general purpose register are left uninitialized, their values are affected by the electronical entropy, so the _bootrom_ is developped to workwith any initial register state.
+The specification manual indicates the address `0x0000` as the place where _CHIP9_ finds the _bootrom_ and the address `0x0597` where _CHIP9_ find the desired rom to execute after the boot sequence.
+The `PC` starts always at value `0x0000`, all other general purpose registers are left uninitialized, their values are affected by the electronic entropy, so the _bootrom_ is developed to work with any initial register state.

 #### Flag

-The Flag Register is an 8-bit register, but it can't be modified by the programmer, it's value is updated after a math operation according to the specification below, the flag register consists of the following bits:
+The Flag Register is an 8-bit register, but it can't be modified by the programmer, it value is updated after a math operation according to the specification below, the flag register consists of the following bits:

 |  7   |  6   |  5   |  4   |  3   |  2   |  1   |  0   |
 | :--: | :--: | :--: | :--: | :--: | :--: | :--: | :--: |